j1rie/IRMP_STM32_KBD/eventlircd/README.md

 stm32kbd2uinput writes into /var/log/started_by_IRMP_STM32_KBD directly.

 ## Without eventlircd: Finding keysym's
 Softhddevice passes X11 keypresses on to VDR as 'XKeySym'.
-In order to find them, start xev in an xterm with the focus on the testwindow, than you see the keysym's when pressing a button on the remote.
+To find them, start xev in an xterm with the focus on the test window.
+When you then press a button on the remote, you'll see the corresponding keysym.
-For example a button is configured as 'KEY_I', which gives the keysym 'i', which is mapped to 'Info' (see kbd.map and remote.conf).
+For example a button is configured as 'KEY_I', which gives the keysym 'i', which is mapped to 'Info'.
+See kbd.map and remote.conf.

 ## Without eventlircd: Resuming softhddevice
 No X11 keypresses are passed on by softhddevice when suspended and SuspendClose=1.